seraphic-syntax/keep-import-api/README.md

 6. Persists notes for the specified user via Prisma.
 7. Returns a summary of the import (count of notes imported).

-A second endpoint:

-- `GET /api/health`

-Provides a liveness/health indicator with timestamp.
+- `GET /api/health`  provides a liveness/health indicator with timestamp.

 ---